Multi-Agent LLMs for Automated Game Balancing

 Figure 1: Overview of RuleSmith.
 Multi-agent LLMs perform zero-shot self-play using solely the rule book under parameterized rule sets to automatically optimize asymmetric strategy games and other rule-driven systems.

 We consider balancing an asymmetric, parameterized, turn-based strategy game by optimizing its rule parameters so that two roles (Empire and Nomads) achieve approximately equal win rates when controlled by LLM agents.
 RuleSmith uses two LLM agents to play the game from a natural-language rulebook; a Bayesian optimizer with acquisition-based adaptive sampling searches the rule space, allocating more evaluation games to promising candidates.
-The game CivMini exposes 12 tunable parameters (economy, combat, production, scoring); continuous proposals are discretized to valid rule configurations before evaluation.
+Continuous proposals are discretized to valid rule configurations (using the precision above) before evaluation.

 Figure 2: Overview of the RuleSmith method.
 We represent CivMini as a parameterized rule space θ.
 Given a candidate θ_t, two LLM agents (Empire and Nomads) play N_t self-play games, producing a balance loss L(θ).
 A Bayesian optimizer maintains a surrogate g(θ) and selects new candidates by maximizing an acquisition function.
 The number of games N_t is adaptively set by Expected Improvement; continuous proposals are mapped to discrete rulesets via D(·) before evaluation.